carsomyr/rbenv-bundler/README.md

         $ # If "rake" is a Bundler-installed gem executable, report its location
         $ # with "rbenv which".
 The result should look like
-        $ # "${PWD}/vendor/local/ruby/1.9.1/bin/rake"
+        $ # "${PWD}/vendor/local/ruby/2.1.0/bin/rake"
         $ rbenv which rake

         $ # Run "rake" without having to type "bundle exec rake".
         $ rake

-2. If you wish to disable the plugin, type `rbenv bundler off`.
-Type `rbenv bundler on` to enable.
+2. **Important**: The plugin is opt-in.
+If you wish to enable it, type `rbenv bundler on`.
+Type `rbenv bundler off` to disable.

-3. **Note**: As of version 0.96, you will no longer need to type `rbenv rehash` after `bundle install` or `bundle update`, as the plugin will automagically rehash for you.
-Still, it's good practice to not rely on magic and type `rbenv rehash` upon installation of gems with executables.

 ### Version History

-**0.98** (tentative)
+**0.98** (Aug 28, 2014)

+* Change the plugin's on/off behavior to be opt-in instead of opt-out.
+  Additionally, it keeps track of on/off state _per rbenv installation_ (not as if the vast majority of users would need this kind of isolation).
 * Fix issue [\#42](https://github.com/carsomyr/rbenv-bundler/issues/42), where
   Bundler would behave differently when a given gem's internal `bin` directory, as opposed to the rbenv Ruby's `bin` directory, is prepended onto the `PATH`